Did you know?

-The oath of vengeance was made at a place called Slagter’s Nek ('Butcher’s Neck'), and 1 of the group’s 1st political attempts was to try to turn a local Xhosa leader, Ngika, into their ally.
+The oath of vengeance was made at a place called Slagter’s Nek ('Butcher’s Neck'), and one of the group’s first political attempts was to try to turn a local Xhosa leader, Ngika, into their ally.

 On November 18 that year, the British took most of the rebels into custody.
 Hans Bezuidenhout – the instigator – was killed in a skirmish.
-Of the rebels, 5 were sentenced to death.
+Of the rebels, five were sentenced to death.

 The local authorities did not see it that way, and more rope was obtained.

-This public execution of the rebels on the spot where they made their original pact was seen as 1 of the triggers for the mass movement of Boers to the interior, away from British rule, which came to be known as the Groot Trek or Great Trek.
+This public execution of the rebels on the spot where they made their original pact was seen as one of the triggers for the mass movement of Boers to the interior, away from British rule, which came to be known as the Great Trek.

 Today the Slagtersnek Monument recalls these incidents.